Android App

 Prerequisites

-- Android Studio with NDK installed (via SDK Manager)
+Android Studio with the NDK installed (via SDK Manager).

 rustup target add aarch64-linux-android armv7-linux-androideabi x86_64-linux-android